Commercial Due Diligence – Maximizing ROI

-Due diligence is a complicated process often made more difficult by time pressures from investors, sellers, third parties, and of course the ticking clock associated with the LOI.
-In the financial area, due diligence efforts typically focus on assessing the quality of earnings and assets, accounting policies and processes, tax exposure and revenue projections.
+Due diligence is a complicated process often made more difficult by time pressures from investors, sellers and third parties.
+In the financial area, due diligence efforts typically focus on assessing quality of earnings and assets, accounting policies and processes, tax exposure and revenue projections.
 Other potential risks examined include regulatory compliance, IT structure, HR management and compensation, and others.
-Often overlooked – or underplayed – in the overall due diligence effort is commercial due diligence.
+Often overlooked – or underplayed – in the overall due diligence effort is commercial (or customer) due diligence.

 Commercial due diligence is an objective look at the strength of a target company’s customer base.
 Effective commercial due diligence must be fast, accurate and insightful.
 Often the window is as short as 2-3 weeks.
-To be able to gather good data in that small window requires a carefully designed and executed survey methodology, based on responses to a web-based or telephone survey.
-Accuracy is a somewhat complicated issue as it implies getting answers from people that are knowledgeable enough to answer, and also getting answers that are clear and actionable.
-And the insightful element of a successful commercial due diligence initiative suggests gathering deeper information than just performance on key product and service attributes, such as looking at attribute importance, competitive performance, and loyalty.
+To be able to gather good data in that small window requires a carefully designed and executed survey methodology, based on responses to a web-based survey.
+Accuracy is a somewhat complicated issue as it implies getting answers from people that are knowledgeable to answer, and also getting answers that are clear and actionable.
+And the insightful element of a successful commercial due diligence initiative suggests gathering deeper information than just performance – looking at attribute importance, competitive performance, and loyalty.

 The benefits of commercial due diligence include: